 By Adina Pernell and Laurie Maemura

-Playwright Kheven LaGrone, former alum of City College debuted his thought-provoking play, “The Legend of Pink” at The Gateway Theater on September 16, 2017.
+Playwright Kheven LaGrone, a former alum of City College, presented his thought-provoking play, “The Legend of Pink” at The Gateway Theater on September 16, 2017.

 Set in the “lower bottoms of West Oakland” in 1989, “The Legend of Pink” is a coming-of-age story about a transgender woman who helps the men in her life confront their own sexuality.

 “The Legend of Pink” is as much an audio and visual experience as it is a social statement.
-The aesthetic value of the stage set the mood.
+The aesthetics of the stage set the mood.
 Pink is everywhere: boas hanging in a prop closet, lampshades, the bedspread, and a heart-shaped pillow.